 My Kelley Direct Greece study abroad course was not an academic exercise.
 Our focus and motivation throughout the term came from the desire to make a difference for a real business in Greece, not to get an A in the class.
 This one-of-a-kind experience could not have been delivered within the boundaries of a classroom.
 This project enabled my fellow Kelleys and me to apply the knowledge we had gained from our Kelley online MBA courses.

-Specifically, the AGILE (or Accelerating Global Immersion Leadership Education) study abroad course tested our ability to think outside the box to solve problems, pushed us to get emotionally involved with the client’s challenges and made us think strategically about the issues our client was facing from both an external and internal perspective.
+Specifically, the Global and Domestic Immersions study abroad course tested our ability to think outside the box to solve problems, pushed us to get emotionally involved with the client’s challenges and made us think strategically about the issues our client was facing from both an external and internal perspective.
 Developing a well-grounded and practical recommendation as acting international SME consultants required us to analyze political, economic, social, cultural and technological factors affecting the company along with research to help fill internal gaps in company’s finance, marketing, sales, operations, and innovation projects.
 Our recommendation was firmly based on hard facts, empirical evidence, and strong case studies – largely thanks to Kelley’s rich library resources.

 Key Takeaways about Business and Culture in Greece